imbforge/benchbaze/README.md

 yarn start
 ```

+The server listens on port `5173` by default.

-## URL Parameters
+## Usage

-The app is configured via query parameters:
+Send a GET request with the following query parameters:

 | Parameter     | Required | Description                                                    |
 |---------------|----------|----------------------------------------------------------------|